 - 1. Clone the zowe-install-packaging repository to your local machine. - 2.
-Place the bin/apiml_cm.sh scripts directory in your API Mediation Layer repository folder - 3.
+Place the bin/apiml_cm.sh script into the scripts directory in your API Mediation Layer repository folder - 3.
 Use the following script in the root of the api-layer repository to generate certificates for localhost: